 - There are two ways to cook the pita.
 My preferred method is baking at 250°C (480°f) fan-forced on a hot pizza stone.
 Alternatively, you can cook in a hot dry pan.

-- Add yeast, inulin and warm water to the mixer bowl.
-Heat 3 min/37°C/ speed 2.
+- Add yeast, inulin and warm water to mixer; Heat 3 min/37°C/ speed 2.
 Leave to rest with lid on for 5 minutes.

-- Add all remaining ingredients to the mixer.
-Mix 7 sec/speed 3 then knead 3 min/dough setting.
-Remove dough from the mixer and knead into a smooth large ball.
-Spray a large bowl with olive oil spray and place dough into the bowl.
+- Add all remaining ingredients to mixer; mix 7 sec/speed 3 then knead 3 min/dough setting.
+Remove dough from mixer and knead into a smooth large ball.
+Spray a large bowl with olive oil spray and place dough into bowl.
 Cover and leave to rise for 1-2 hours in a warm place.

 - Cut dough into 12 pieces and roll out between two sheets of baking paper (very thin 1-2mm).
 Cut into 15-16cm/6 inches rounds.
 Cover and roll again to achieve a thin round.
 Place 1 round on top of another and using a bowl press down to seal the pita bread and trim to edges away.
 Carefully remove the pita from the bowl.